 - a thyroid disorder.

 It is not known whether pseudoephedrine will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

 It is not known whether pseudoephedrine passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.
 Cold medicine is usually taken only for a short time until your symptoms clear up.

 Do not give this medication to a child younger than 4 years old.
 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

 Ask a doctor or pharmacist before using any other cough or cold medicine.
-Pseudoephedrine or other decongestants are contained in many combination medicines.
-Taking certain products together can cause you to get too much of a certain drug.
-Check the label to see if a medicine contains pseudoephedrine or a decongestant.
+Many combination medicines contain pseudoephedrine or another decongestant.
+Taking certain products together can cause you to get too much of this type of medicine.